Gerstner Family Foundation

 How to Apply

-Grant decisions are made through trustee discretion and pre-existing relationships with carefully selected partner organizations.
-The foundation emphasizes building strong, ongoing partnerships with their grantees rather than processing open applications.
+Grant decisions are made through trustee discretion and pre-existing relationships with carefully selected partner organisations.
+The foundation emphasises building strong, ongoing partnerships with their grantees rather than processing open applications.

-Organizations already working with the foundation benefit from "open communication and strong partnerships," and the foundation seeks to codify best practices among their partner organizations.
+Organisations already working with the foundation benefit from "open communication and strong partnerships," and the foundation seeks to codify best practices amongst their partner organisations.

 Decision Timeline

 Not publicly disclosed.
-As grants are made by invitation only to pre-selected organizations, decision timelines vary based on the foundation's strategic priorities and existing relationships.
+As grants are made by invitation only to pre-selected organisations, decision timelines vary based on the foundation's strategic priorities and existing relationships.

 Success Rates